LonganWANG-cs/LonganWang-cs.github.io/_pages/about.md

 ---------

 ## 🔥 **News**
+- [2025/02] Accepted to the PhD program of the Department of Computer Science, School of Computing (SoC), NUS.
 - [2024/07] Our paper "Robust Contrastive Cross-modal Hashing with Noisy Labels" is accepted to ACMMM 2024 (CCF-A).
 Thanks to all coauthors!
-- [2024/05] Accepted into the NGNE Program at the NUS SOC.
+- [2024/05] Accepted to the NGNE Program at the School of Computing (SoC), NUS.

 ---------